universal-meaning-map/docs/readme.md

 ## Information should aim to be self-describing

-Because `meaning` is intrinsically subjective and only part of it is shared, there would always be a gap where the consumer of a given `information` would not be able to assign the same `meaning` as its author.
+Because `meaning` is intrinsically subjective and only part of it is shared, there will always be a gap where the consumer of a given `information` would not be able to assign the same `meaning` as its author.
 For the consumer to approximate its understanding to the `intended meaning` it needs more `contextual information`.

 What we can do to minimize this "gap" is to attempt to make `contextual information` part of the `information`.